Snow tire: Studs

 Many jurisdictions in Asia, Europe, and North America seasonally allow snow tires with metal or ceramic studs to improve grip on packed snow or ice.
 Such tires are prohibited in other jurisdictions or during warmer months because of the damage they may cause to road surfaces.
 The metal studs are fabricated by encapsulating a hard pin in a softer material base, sometimes called the jacket.
 The pin is often made of tungsten carbide, a very hard high performance ceramic.
 The softer base is the part that anchors the stud in the rubber of the tire.
 As the tire wears with use, the softer base wears so that its surface is at about the same level as the rubber, whereas the hard pin wears so that it continues to protrude from the tire.
 The pin should protrude at least 1 mm for the tire to function properly.
-Snow tires do not eliminate skidding on ice and snow, but they greatly reduce risks.
+Studded tires do not eliminate skidding on ice and snow, but they greatly reduce risks.

 Studdable tires are manufactured with molded holes on the rubber tire tread.
 Usually, there are 80 to 100 molded holes per tire for stud insertion.
 The insertion is done by using a special tool that spreads the rubber hole so that a stud jacket can be inserted and the flange at the bottom of the jacket can be fitted nicely to the bottom of the hole.
 The metal studs come in specific heights to match the depths of the holes molded into the tire tread based on the tread depths.
-For this reason, stud metals can only be inserted when the tires have not been driven on.
+For this reason, metal studs can be inserted only when the tires have not been driven on.
 A proper stud insertion results in the metal jacket that is flush with the surface of the tire tread having only the pin part that protrudes.

-When studs come into contact with pavements they abrade the asphalt or concrete surface.
-This can result in creating polluting dust and wear in the wheel path that prevents proper drainage.
-For this reason, studded tires are banned, at least seasonally, in many jurisdictions.